January 17, 2012

 So imagine my bigger surprise when Channel 5 later commissioned a pilot.

-I was even more surprised (and worried) when one day, out of the blue, I was told that I would be doing the show.
+I was even more surprised (and worried) when one day, out of the blue, I was told that I would be working the show.

-But before I did anything, just a couple of days later, I was told just as suddenly I wouldn't be doing the show after all.
+But before I did anything, just a couple of days later, I was told just as suddenly I wouldn't be working on the show after all.

 Which was probably for the best.
 If I had done The Noose, it would be a different animal and not become the hit it is.